 How loud are the Model 196 and Model 198 ringers?

 They both measure 110dbA @ 1 meter (at maximum volume).

 What sort of power is required to run the ringers?

-The 196 is line powered, operating from the ringing current on the central office line.
+The 196 is line-powered, operating from the ringing current on a POTS (Plain Old Telephone System) central office line.

 The Model 198 requires 24 Vdc and a contact closure.